 2. You can only do one of these during your degree;

-3. You'll need my advance permission to enrol & I'll only be able to accept a very limited number of students: you should therefore have done very well on the Creative Writing course and be prepared to write a detailed proposal.
+3. You cannot self-enrol - I'll need to do it for you.
+I can accept a very limited number of students: you should therefore have done very well on the Creative Writing course and be prepared to write a detailed proposal.

-2. An original creative work: fiction or non-fiction, poetry or drama.
-It constitutes an act of practice-based research of a length agreed in consultation with supervisor (perhaps 5,000-6,000 words if prose).
+2. An original creative work: fiction or non-fiction.
+It constitutes an act of practice-based research of a length agreed in consultation with supervisor (perhaps 5,000-6,000 words).
 This is a clean copy: any footnotes or paratexts must be integral parts of the work, i.e. they must be peritexts rather than epitexts (see Gérard Genette, Paratexts: Thresholds of Interpretation, https://www.erudit.org/fr/revues/ron/1999-n13-ron425/005838ar/).

 3. Works Cited list in MLA style, drawn from fields including but absolutely not limited to literature, literary criticism, literary theory, stylistics, creative writing.